IDEAS

 None of these wall coverings are exclusive to one area of the home.
 Wall panelling looks great in every room to add texture and interest.

 Why not create a media wall unit in your living room and clad the wall using thin strips of MDF for a luxury modern look?
-Find a carpenter near you to help with the job.
-Alternatively, use paint to create a lime wash effect in a bedroom for a contemporary industrial feel.

 11. Neutral interiors

-There is definitely a shift towards all-neutral interiors for 2024.
 Inspired by creating a calming space that incorporates soothing colours and fabrics, create your very own sanctuary that will make you feel cosy and welcomed.

 To avoid a neutral space feeling flat and uninspired, it’s important to introduce lots of different textures and finishes.
-Take note of the living room scheme above and mix natural fabrics such as linen and cotton with different wood finishes.
-Incorporate dried flowers and foliage into your design too for a match made in heaven.

 12. Boucle

-Looking to replace your existing furniture or soft furnishings and not sure what to go for?
-Boucle is a stylish fabric that is going to be an even bigger trend in 2024.
+Boucle is a stylish fabric that is going to be an even bigger trend in 2026.
 You may have seen boucle armchairs and sofas but the heavy looped fabric is way more versatile than that.

 Expect to see boucle curtains, cushions, throws and benches to add personality and a sense of warmth to a space.
-This looped fabric is a fantastic option for those considering a neutral home as its most popular colourway is beige
+This looped fabric is a fantastic option for those considering a neutral home as its most popular colourway is beige.

-See the tradespeople we've checked and recommend for your job
+See the tradespeople we've checked for your job